How To Stop Caring About Someone

 Why did they stop caring?

 Most people struggle with breakups, and after someone we love no longer wants to be in a relationship with us, the aftermath can feel overwhelming.
 Following a breakup, many of us might find ourselves wondering why our ex doesn’t love us anymore.
-In these situations, friends, family, and the people around us may remind us that it is best not to dwell or imagine what could have happened if we were still with that person.
+In these situations, friends, family, and the people around us may remind us that it is best not to dwell or to imagine what could have happened if we were still with that person.
 While this is generally true, it is typically much easier said than done.
-It can be difficult to overcome and feel acknowledged when other people’s feelings seem indifferent.
+It can be difficult to overcome and feel acknowledged when other people’s feelings seem indifferent to us.

 Different reasons for breakups

 If you are having trouble moving on from someone who’s broken up with you, you may feel it would help you to accept the situation if you could understand why they no longer feel deeply for you.
 Unfortunately, this can be incredibly difficult to answer, and oftentimes the answers we receive hurt us even more.
-Still, understanding the reality of the situation may offer some type of closure and help you move on.
+Still, understanding the reality of the situation may offer some type of closure to help you move on.

 It can also help that many people end relationships for entirely personal reasons.
-They may feel they are struggling to meet both your needs and their own well-being, their mental health may be suffering, or other reasons that are not at all your fault.
+They may feel they are struggling to meet both your needs and their own, their mental health may be suffering, or other reasons that are not at all your fault.
 It’s important to remember that someone breaking up with you is not a reflection of your self-worth.

 It is also entirely possible that someone who breaks up with you does still have feelings for you.
 In fact, many people end relationships because they feel it is what is best for the other person’s overall well being.
 While this can be incredibly confusing and painful in the present moment, it can also be a helpful point to keep in mind if worry and negative feelings arise.